-Bare Knuckle vs Gloved Boxing: Rules, Safety, and Key Differences
+Bare Knuckle vs Gloved Boxing: Key Differences (Is Bare Knuckle Harder?)

 For most of boxing's history, there were no gloves.
 From the ancient Greeks through the London Prize Ring era that dominated the 18th and 19th centuries, fighters struck with bare fists -- or at most, thin leather wraps designed to protect the hand more than the opponent.
 The introduction of padded gloves under the Marquess of Queensberry Rules in 1867 transformed boxing from bare knuckle brawl into the sport we recognize today.